castorini/hedwig/docs/internal-instructions.md

-# Instructions for DSG Castor Contributors
+# Instructions for DSG Hedwig Contributors

-Please follow these instructions if you are a graduate student or undergrad research assistant working with the group in the Data Systems Lab and want to run Castor on the lab desktop GPU machine (dragon).
+Please follow these instructions if you are a graduate student or undergrad research assistant working with the group in the Data Systems Lab and want to run Hedwig on the lab desktop GPU machine (dragon).

 If you have trouble / questions with instructions on this page, ping @tuzhucheng on Slack.